JennHaggerty/jennhaggerty.github.io/_posts/2025-04-25-your-recruiter-password-reset.markdown

 <iframe src="https://giphy.com/embed/xUPJPhanYiB7z9xlCg" width="480" height="360" style="" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/spongebob-spongebob-squarepants-season-8-xUPJPhanYiB7z9xlCg">via GIPHY</a></p>

-Ok, so instead of using the user's id we're not using the *request id*!
+Ok, so instead of using the user's id we're now using the *request id*!
 Much more difficult to get a hold of and no user information is provided at any point!

 Yeah, that feels much better.

 <h3>Questions, comments, concerns?</h3>